8ta4/pun/DONTREADME.md

 - "Most frequently used meaning" focuses on the idiomatic meaning of the phrase, because puns typically play off these established meanings.

-> Is the score an integer?
+> Is the recognizability score an integer?

 Nah, it's a double.
 Doubles allow finer ordering.